 In addition, trainings on current reproductive health topics are held several times a year.
 Specialized trainings on family planning and reproductive health topics are available for community and health care agencies by special arrangement with ABCD staﬀ.

 ABCD also conducts mandatory trainings on current reproductive health topics several times a year.
 These trainings are required for certiﬁed family planning counselors in ABCD family planning funded sites.

 Due to the coronavirus pandemic and ABCD’s commitment to preventing the spread of the infection, the Training Institute activities will be curtailed during this time and we are developing systems to attempt to maintain as many of our services as possible.

 We have been diligently working to adapt our training curricula to a virtual platform.
 Please send your registration by the deadline, and we will send additional information to your email inbox.
-The registration deadlines for each training are as follows:
+The dates for each training are as follows:

 Keep an eye out for future announcements about our programming and let us know if you have any questions.